openscope/openscope/documentation/aircraft-commands.md

 _Information -_ This command has the aircraft fly straight ahead, regardless of assigned routing.

+For departure aircraft prior to take off, this command is interpreted as "fly runway heading".
+The aircraft will ignore any assigned routing and will instead maintain runway heading upon take off, until otherwise instructed.

+The command is invalid for aircraft that are at the gate, or still in the process of taxiing.

 _Syntax -_ `AAL123 fph`

 ### Heading